saegl5/uniform-dark-theme/README.md

 ## Contributing

-Sign into GitLab, to fork the project.
+Sign into GitLab, to fork the project.<br>
+(The repository is located at [https://gitlab.com/saegl5/uniform-dark-theme](https://gitlab.com/saegl5/uniform-dark-theme).)

 Modify the color theme.<br>
 Under Source Control, select Commit, and Push the changes.